-[Revised the questionnaire for the Board of Directors evaluation for the fiscal year ended December 31, 2022]

-In the eighth self-evaluation, questions that became obsolete were reviewed to improve the evaluation of the Board of Directors.
+[Revised the questionnaire for the Board of Directors evaluation for the fiscal year ended December 31, 2022] In the eighth self-evaluation, questions that became obsolete were reviewed to improve the evaluation of the Board of Directors.
 Descriptive questions were included concerning company-wide managerial requirements as part of the further review of the questionnaire.

-Time of evaluation December 2022 (questionnaire survey) ◆ Composition of Board of Directors ◆ Effectiveness of Board of Directors Evaluation item ◆ Information related to Board of Directors ◆ Decision-making process ◆ External communication O Have an impartial composition offering inside directors with a thorough understanding of each field, and a good balance between experience and actual performance Maintain diversity by incorporating outside directors with differing backgrounds, knowledge, and expertise The size of the Board of Directors, frequency of meetings, matters discussed, and time spent on discussions are all appropriate In an atmosphere of frank and open discussions, rapid Evaluation results decision-making has been achieved by having outside directors and outside Audit and Supervisory Board O Favorable/appropriate members providing high levels of transparency ▲ Requiring improvement Self-improvement and in-house check-and-balance functions are mostly favorable ▲ There should be deeper discussions about medium- to long-term management strategies toward the resolution of sustainability requirements regarding risk management, appointment of human resources (employee engagement), business strategies, and the merger of other companies ▲ The governance structure should be further strengthened following the shift to a company with an Audit and Supervisory Committee Deepening discussions on company-wide managerial Review of time consumed thereby enhancing discussions.
+Time of evaluation December 2022 (questionnaire survey) Evaluation item Composition of Board of Directors Effectiveness of Board of Directors Information related to Board of Directors Decision-making process External communication Evaluation results ○ Favorable/appropriate ▲ Requiring improvement Have an impartial composition offering inside directors with a thorough understanding of each field, and a good balance between experience and actual performance Maintain diversity by incorporating outside directors with differing backgrounds, knowledge, and expertise The size of the Board of Directors, frequency of meetings, matters discussed, and time spent on discussions are all appropriate In an atmosphere of frank and open discussions, rapid decision-making has been achieved by having outside directors and outside Audit and Supervisory Board members providing high levels of transparency Self-improvement and in-house check-and-balance functions are mostly favorable There should be deeper discussions about medium- to long-term management, strategies toward the resolution of sustainability requirements regarding risk management, business strategies, and the merger of other companies The governance structure should be further strengthened following the shift to a company with an Audit and Supervisory Committee • Deepening discussions on company-wide managerial Measures to be implemented/matters to be examined based on the evaluation results requirements Preview of time consumed Analysis of management risks Review of agenda items Preparation of understandable materials and continued streamlining To improve the points above, review the operation of meetings and streamline materials for agenda items, thereby enhancing discussions.

-Establishment of the Council of Directors
+😫 Establishment of the Council of Directors